 Highlights 🌟

-• ✅ Payments possible in 22 currencies including USD, GBP, EUR, AUD, CNY, HKD, and CAD
+• ✅ Payments possible in more than 60 currencies including USD, GBP, EUR, AUD, CNY, HKD, and CAD

-• ✅ Physical cards available for customers in Australia, Hong Kong, Singapore, the United Kingdom and the United States.
+• ✅ Physical cards available for customers in more than 50 countries

 • ✅ Direct payments from Amazon, eBay, Shopify, PayPal, and WeChat